robozeri/Yuriko-MP/README.md

 # Yuriko-MP
 ## Formerly known as PMTF Project

-Unofficial PocketMine fork.
-More advanced than most forks.
-We are much better.
+Yuriko-MP, a kawaii-powered PocketMine-based software for Minecraft: Pocket Edition Copyright 2015 ItalianDevs4PM.

+This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-Officially mantained from @AryToNeX, @fycarman and @luca28pet.
+Officially mantained from @AryToNeX, @fycarman, @luca28pet and @xionbig.

 ## What is Yuriko-MP?